akeneo/pim-docs/reference/best_practices/common_best_practices.rst

 Here are some explanations of the most important points:

 * Do **NOT** modify the code in the vendors

-The next time you will update them with composer, your modifications would be lost.
+The next time you update them with composer, your modifications would be lost.

 * Do **NOT** version vendors
 * Do **NOT** fork your vendors

 You would not benefit from dependencies patches otherwise.